Richard Archbold

 Richard Archbold (April 9, 1907 – August 1, 1976) was an American zoologist and philanthropist.
 He was independently wealthy, being the grandson of the capitalist John Dustin Archbold.
-He was educated at private schools, and later attended classes at Columbia University though he never graduated.
-He used his share of his family's wealth first to sponsor a series of biological expeditions to New Guinea for the American Museum of Natural History, and later to establish, maintain and endow a biological research station in Florida.
+He was educated at private schools and later attended classes at Columbia University though he never graduated.
+He used his share of his family's wealth first to sponsor a series of biological expeditions to New Guinea for the American Museum of Natural History, and later to establish, maintain, and endow a biological research station in Florida.
 In 1929, Archbold joined the ranks of members of the Explorers Club in New York.

 Madagascar expedition

 In 1928 Archbold was invited to participate in a Franco-British-American zoological expedition to Madagascar (1929–1931), led by Jean Delacour, on which he was responsible for mammal collecting.
 The American component of this expedition was funded by his father, John F. Archbold, with the proviso that his son be included.
 It was on this expedition that Archbold first met Austin L. Rand, the expedition ornithologist, who became a long-term research collaborator and lifelong friend.
-It was also during the course of this expedition that he learned of the death of his father.
+It was also during this expedition that he learned of the death of his father.